top of page

 Admission H&P notes must be written by a physician.
 They cannot be written by a medical student, although the medical students can help and should practice writing their own H&Ps.

-If this occurs, you can either:
+If this occurs, you can:

 • Write "Delayed Orders."
 You can write delayed orders for anyone who is moving from one location to another (ie. PCU to Med/Tele).
 This also applies for new ED admissions.
 Click the Order tab>>find "Write Delayed Orders" in a gray box on the left menu bar above where it says "Write Orders">>Click the level of care the patient is planning to receive (ie. Med/Tele)>>fill in the "Delayed" ADT order and then add any other orders.
 All these orders will automatically move from delayed to active once the patient has a bed in CPRS.